 Compare existing administrative, physical, and technical controls of your business with the standards depicted in an established framework

-Conduct assessment to your benefit to identify any unknown risks, establish baseline or prepare to an audit against a specific standard
+Conduct assessments to identify any unknown risks, establish a baseline or prepare to an audit of a specific standard

 After completing an assessment, you will have an understanding of what aspects of the framework are working well and what aspects require your attention

 Go through an assessment and identify your risks

 Accept and assign a specialist to monitor a risk or remediate it